By Roy Stevenson

-When we landed on the glacier it was a great surprise.
+To our surprise, we landed on the glacier.
 Stopping in the middle of a dog-sled camp, our helicopter pilot delivered some much-needed supplies.
-As an added bonus we got a ride on the dogsleds, and took some time to play with the energetic pups afterwards.
+As an added bonus we got to ride the dogsleds, and took some time to play with the energetic pups afterwards.

 The Queen Charlotte Track is in one of New Zealand’s most isolated regions, the Marlborough Sound.
 We enjoyed a 5-day walk through this lush, green forest and were stalked by mischievous wekas along the trail.
 (A weka is a native bird about the size of a chicken.)

-At the end of each day, we enjoyed hot showers, gourmet food, and fine wine as we luxuriated at peaceful boutique hotels that were tucked away in the forest.
+At the end of each day, we enjoyed hot showers, gourmet food, and fine wine as we luxuriated in peaceful boutique hotels tucked away in the forest.

 Luxury trekking – now that’s my kind of travel writing assignment!

 Every year, in the lush green Kent countryside of southern England, over 2,500 military vehicles gather for five days.
 The over-the-top living history battle re-enactments and armored vehicle maneuvers happen at the famous War & Peace Revival.

 It’s held on the rambling 500-acre Hop Farm Family Park, with vast fields hidden in an oak forest.
 The War & Peace Revival is the world’s largest and most diverse military vehicle action show.
 All others pale in comparison.
 This is the holy grail of military vehicle conventions.

 A few years ago I decided to visit and see it for myself, and for a four-wheel drive magazine assignment.
 Does it live up to its reputation as a military extravaganza?
 I wasn’t disappointed!